 Your Sitefinity Cloud website is configured in a Continuous Delivery (CD) setup according to best practices for web development.
-In CD the state of the application is part of the deployment package.
+In a CD setup, the state of the application is part of the deployment package.
 This way, when you make a deployment, the package contains the changes and modifies the environment automatically.
 When your development team works on your website in the local (Development) environment, this usually results in code and database changes that must be promoted to the next environment.
-This article provides information about the process for deploying database changes form your development environment to Staging and production environments.
+This article provides information about the process for deploying database changes form your development environment to Staging and Production environments.
 For information about deploying code changes, see Deploy code changes.

 To promote database changes of your Sitefinity Cloud website from Development to the Staging environment, you must leverage the Export for deployment option of the Export/Import mechanisms of Sitefinity CMS.
 For more information, see Export and deploy database changes.

-NOTE: Export for deployment exportс only the database structure changes.
+NOTE: Export for deployment only exports the database structure changes.
 It cannot be used for content promotion mechanism.
 Instead, the official recommendation is to author and manage content on the Production environment, while using Export for deployment for promoting your database structure changes.

 The following diagram demonstrates your Sitefinity Cloud website Continuous Delivery setup and the role of Export for deployment in it: